 A second course in programming, concentrating on the implementation of dynamic structures for data representation.
 Students will write programs in the C++ programming language which implement the following classic data structures, among others: stacks, lists, queues, hash tables, and trees.
 Course discussion will emphasize recursion, efficient implementations in terms of memory space and running time, computational complexity of algorithms, and introduction to two important fields of study: searching and sorting.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 110, or placement by the department.
 Maximum enrollment, 26.
 Campbell.

 Investigation into the nature, features, design and implementation of programming languages.
 Students will gain experience with a wide variety of programming languages through programming exercises.
 Topics will include, among others, object-oriented programming, functional programming, higher-order functions, type systems and polymorphism.
-Prerequisite, 111; or, senior standing and permission of instructor.
+Prerequisite, 111 or 112; or, senior standing and permission of instructor.
 Maximum enrollment, 24.
 Hirshfield.